widgetface/model_of_life_take-home-exercise/README.md

 The best function I could come up with to determine of the longest palidromic sequence of a sequence had total time complexity of O(n^3).

-To allow the programme to run most efficiently the folloing steps were taken:
+To allow the programme to run most efficiently the following steps were taken:

-1. The multiprocessing package was used to enable paralell process of the DNA sequence analysis task.
+1. The multiprocessing package was used to enable parallelization of the anlysis of the DNA sequences.

-2. The find_logest_palindrome function pre-computed the complement DNA sequence which reduced the overall time spent determining the longest palidromic sequence.
+2. The find_longest_palindrome function pre-computed the complement DNA sequence which reduced the overall time spent determining the longest palidromic sequence.

 3. Code was optimized for speed while trying to maintain good readabilty.